ovsundal/Mazerunner/README.md

 2. Run /src/mazeoblig/Maze.
 This will create 50 clients, assign them a random position, and start traversing through the maze
 3. To add more clients, simply launch another Maze.
 Alternatively, modfiy the CLIENTS_TO_CREATE property (50 at default)

+## Ways to improve the system

+* Implement server multicast

 ## Known problems

 * To reduce workload, only one (randomly assigned) client draws the maze.
 If this client for some reason disconnects, maze rendering will stop